libremfg/rhize-docs/content/_index.md

 +++
 date = "2017-03-20T19:35:35+11:00"
-title = "Get started with Dgraph" description = "From learning the basics of graph databases to advanced functions and capabilities, Dgraph docs have the information you need." aliases = ["/contribute"]
+title = "Get started with Libre Baas" description = "From learning the basics of graph databases to advanced functions and capabilities, LibreBaas docs have the information you need." aliases = ["/contribute"]
 [menu.main]
   name = "Home"